control-toolbox/Tutorials.jl/docs/src/tutorial-continuation.md

 ```@meta
 CurrentModule =  OptimalControl
+Draft = false
 ```

-Using the warm start option, it is easy to implement a basic discrete continuation method, where a sequence of problems is solved using each solution as initial guess for the next problem.
+By using the warm start option, it is easy to implement a basic discrete continuation method, in which a sequence of problems is solved by using each solution as the initial guess for the next problem.
-This usually gives better and faster convergence than solving each problem with the same initial guess, and is a way to handle problems that require a good initial guess.
+This approach typically leads to faster and more reliable convergence than solving each problem with the same initial guess and is particularly useful for problems that require a good initial guess to converge.

 ## Continuation on parametric OCP

-The most compact syntax to perform a discrete continuation is to use a function that returns the OCP for a given value of the continuation parameter, and solve a sequence of these problems.
-We illustrate this on a very basic double integrator with increasing fixed final time.
+The most concise way to perform discrete continuation is to define a function that returns the optimal control problem for a given value of the continuation parameter, and then solve a sequence of such problems.
+We illustrate this using a simple double integrator problem, where the fixed final time is gradually increased.

 First we load the required packages:

 ```@example main
+using DataFrames
 using OptimalControl
 using NLPModelsIpopt
 using Printf